 Adds the contents of a (sparse) table to a tablebase.
 The base must be either an existing tablebase (made accessible with an open statement) or a new tablebase (made available with a create statement).
-In the first version what is added is the collection of all fill statements that have been used to define elements of the indicated table, inaddition to a definition of the table (if that had not been done yet).
-In the second version only one element of the indicated table is added.
-This element is indicated as it should be in the left hand side of a fill statement.
+In the first version what is added is the collection of all fill statements that have been used to define elements of the indicated table, in addition to a definition of the table (if that had not been done yet).
+In the second version only individual elements of the indicated table are added.
+These elements are indicated as it should be in the left hand side of a fill statement.